“There is only one proof of ability: doing it.” [Marie von Ebner-Eschenbach]

 Abstract

-You want to convince your boss of your excellent performance?
-Or you as a boss need to distribute your staff onto several teams according to their skills?
+Do you want to convince your boss of your excellent performance?
+Or, as a boss, do you need to allocate your staff to various teams based on their skills?

-The book “Competence at Work” by Lyle M. Spencer and Signe M. Spencer can help you: This book was originally aimed to support companies and HR departments with the successful selection of staff.
-For different working profiles necessary competencies are presented with scale values.
+The book “Competence at Work” by Lyle M. Spencer and Signe M. Spencer can help.
+Originally intended to aid companies and HR departments in successful staff selection, this book presents necessary competencies for different working profiles with scale values.

-But these scale values you can also use to present your personal competencies or to rank the competencies of your staff in a comprehensible way.
-They helped one of my friends in London when working for an investment bank, for example.
-He showed his boss with explicit examples his achievement orientation, and impact and influence.
-Then they no longer disagreed on his performance when discussing his annual bonus.
+You can also use these scale values to present your personal competencies or to rank the competencies of your staff in a comprehensible way.
+They helped one of my friends in London, who worked for an investment bank.
+He demonstrated to his boss his achievement orientation and impact and influence with explicit examples.
+Consequently, they no longer disagreed about his performance when discussing his annual bonus.

 Scales for Most Common Competencies

-You can rank yourself with the competency scales presented here.
-If your judgement of yourself does not differ too much from the view your boss has of you then I am quite confident that the ranks of both of you will not differ by more than one rank on any scale.
-But even in case of any difference you have the option now to discuss the detailled description of each scale value or to evidence it with an explicit example.
-This is also true for your estimation for your staff.
+You can rank yourself using the competency scales presented here.
+If your self-assessment closely matches your boss’s view, your ranks should not differ by more than one level on any scale.
+Even in case of a difference, you can now discuss the detailed description of each scale value or provide explicit examples.
+This is also true for your assessment of your staff.

-The presented file shows scales for the most common competencies in 6 areas.
+The file below shows scales for the most common competencies in six areas.

 Achievement and Action Helping and Human Service Impact and Influence Managerial Cognitive Personal Effectiveness